funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

     return np.where(b[src] > 0)
 ```
 <br/><br/>
-Note that diagonalization is only possible when the matrix has all n distinct eigenvalues.
+Note that diagonalization is only possible when the matrix has all n distinct real eigenvalues.
 Time complexity of eigenvalue computation as well as inverse computation is `O(n^3)` thus the overall time complexity remains unchanged.<br/><br/>
 The for-loop works with diagonal matrix and multiplying two diagonal matrices is `O(n)` (multiple corresponding diagonal elements).
 Thus the time complexity of the for-loop is O(D*n).
 Overall time complexity is `O(n^3 + D*n)` which is better than `O(D*n^3)` of the exponentiating approach above.<br/><br/>
-Again this approach is useful when we have many queries for different source nodes as each query can be served in `O(1)` time complexity.<br/><br/>
+Again this approach is useful when we have many queries for different source nodes for same degree D as each query can be served in `O(1)` time complexity.<br/><br/>
 <br/><br/>

-## PageRank

-## Graph Partitioning